Managing Studies

 Characteristics:

-- Participant URLs are accessible
+- URLs are accessible (typically to internal testers)

 - Counts toward active study limit